The Human Truth Foundation

 q=188.

-The Gambia ranks 84th in the world regarding its responsibility towards the environment.
-This rank is calculated from 4 data sets.
-The Gambia does better than average when it comes to annual meat consumption per person34, its forested percent change 1990-201535 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-But, there's bad news too.
-The Gambia does worse than average in its environmental performance36.
+The Gambia is 84th in the world when it comes to its responsibility towards the environment.
+This rank is derived from 4 data sets.
+The Gambia does better than average when it comes to reducing annual meat consumption per person35 and in how quickly it ratified the 1993 Convention on Biological Diversity.
+The Gambia does worse than average for its environmental performance36.
+And finally, it falls into the worst-performing 20 for its forested percent change 2000-202037.

 Higher is better